apt-get install openssl yum install openssl

 The public certificate is what is provided to the clients.
 There is a mathmatical relationship between the public certificate and private key.
 Both are needed in order for encryption to work.

-Numeous "child" public certificates can be created inside of the root CA.
+Numerous "child" public certificates can be appended to a single root CA.

 Create a "child" public certificate in the root CA.